 Despite Tarski’s having this success with defining truth for an object language in its meta-language, Tarski’s Undefinability Theorem establishes that there is apparently no hope of defining truth within the object language itself.
 Tarski then took on the project of discovering how close he could come to having a well-defined truth predicate within a classical formal language without actually having one.
 That project, his hierarchy of meta-languages, is also his key idea for solving the Liar Paradox.
 It will be discussed in a moment.

 The key semantic concepts used to produce the Liar Paradox are truth, reference, and negation.
 No one wants to solve the Paradox by jettisoning any of these concepts.
-We need a finer diagnosis that makes more conservative changes to our concepts, logic and semantics.
+If the argument of the Liar Paradox contains no apparent error, then to find a way out we need a finer diagnosis that makes conservative changes to our concepts, our logic or our semantic rules.
 Where should we make the changes?
 If we adopt the metaphor of a paradox as being an argument which starts from the home of seemingly true assumptions and which travels down the garden path of seemingly valid steps into the den of a contradiction, then a solution to the Liar Paradox has to find something wrong with the home, find something wrong with the garden path, or find a way to live within the den.
 Less metaphorically, the main ways out of the Paradox are the following:

 - The Liar Sentence is ungrammatical and so has no truth value (yet the argument of the Liar Paradox depends on it having a truth value).